 What is Wi-Fi?

-Wi-Fi is technology that connects your personal devices, such as your tablet, smartphone or laptop, to the Internet without the need of a physical wired connection.
-This network technology transmits radio signals to and from your modem so that you can browse webpages, stream videos or play online games.
+Wi-Fi is technology that connects your personal devices, such as your tablet, smartphone or laptop, to the Internet without a physical wired connection.
+This technology transmits radio signals to and from your modem so you can browse webpages, stream videos or play online games.